About the college

-The college is usually able to offer accommodation to all first-year graduates.
-Most graduate accommodation is located on the main college site in Merton Street and Magpie Lane.
+The college is usually able to offer accommodation to all first-year graduates, but this is not guaranteed.
+Most graduate accommodation is located on the main college site.
 Additional accommodation is available in a modern accommodation centre in North Oxford, twenty minutes’ walk from the college, with lovely gardens.
 Some of the college's second-year single graduates also live on this site.
 The accommodation in North Oxford is close to the excellent shops, cafés and restaurants of Summertown.

 Further information on accommodation and meals at University College is available on the college website.

 Both of University College's well-stocked and comfortable libraries are open 24 hours a day for most of the year, with professional staff on hand to help during office hours.
 Book suggestions from graduate students are encouraged; a dedicated budget allows us to buy books which are in high demand or unavailable elsewhere.
 As well as two large, quiet reading rooms the college offers a law library and two rooms that can be booked for group study.

 There are excellent computing facilities including PCs and printers at various locations throughout the main site and the North Oxford site and dedicated IT support to ensure facilities are constantly updated and functioning smoothly.

 WiFi is available on the main site, the North Oxford site and at the Boathouse.

 Sport, music and college facilities